firenero/TypeId/README.md

   type    uuid suffix (base32)
 ```

+## Why another library?

+This implementation is comparable or faster (sometimes 3x faster) in all common scenarios than other .NET implementations.
+It also allocates up to 5x less memory, reducing GC pressure.

+See the [Benchmarks wiki](https://github.com/firenero/TypeId/wiki/Benchmarks) for more details.

+### Why should you care?

+You may think that generating, parsing, or serializing a single TypeId is very fast regardless of the implementation.
+To some degree, that's true.
+But small inefficiencies accumulate quickly, and they are very hard to spot in a large system.
+Most likely, there are millions of IDs parsed and serialized across your whole application daily.
+There is no single place with "slow" performance to spot in the profiler, so it's very hard to notice these inefficiencies.

+GC is another important factor.
+If every small library generates tons of short-lived objects for no reason, the GC will trigger much more frequently, impacting your whole application.
+The tricky part?
+There is nothing you can do about it because the memory is allocated inside 3rd party code.

+There is no reason to use inefficient building blocks in your application.
+With this library, you get the same high-level, easy-to-use API.
+You don't have to deal with "weird" performance-oriented approaches.
+However, I plan to expose additional performance-oriented APIs in the near future for those who need them.

 ## Installation

 Install from NuGet: https://www.nuget.org/packages/FastIDs.TypeId

-## Benchmarks

-This implementation is comparable or faster (sometimes 3x faster) in all common scenarios than other .NET implementations.

-See [Benchmarks wiki](https://github.com/firenero/TypeId/wiki/Benchmarks) for more details.

 ## Usage